On the connected blocks polytope: Introduction

 \section{Introduction}

 We study the \emph{connected blocks polytope} $\CBP(G)$ of a connected graph $G$, which is closely related to several polytopes from literature.
 Our study generalizes some known results about these polytopes and also considers new aspects that have not been studied so far at all.
 Our aim is to understand connectivity in a polyhedral way and we are interested in finding sets of blocks of a graph that induce a connected subgraph.
-This generalizes the problem of finding a maximum weighted subtree of a weighted tree.
+This generalizes the problem of finding a maximum weighted subtree of a weighted tree. \Xn{For the exact definitions of the following mentioned related polytopes, as well as of the connected blocks polytope and their connections to each other, see \Cref{sectionConsideredPolytopes}.
+All of theses polytopes are defined over a graph or, more general, a matroid, and most of them coincide if the underlying graph is a bridgeless \emph{cactus graph}, i.e., a graph in which two cycles have at most one vertex in common.}

-In \cite{DKN15}, the \textit{connected subgraph polytope} $\CSP(G)$ of a graph $G$ is studied, where a complete inequality description for the connected subgraph polytope of a tree is provided.
-Furthermore, the connected blocks polytope of a Eulerian cactus graph is unimodular equivalent to its corresponding \textit{Eulerian subgraph polytope} and to its \textit{2-edge-connected subgraph polytope}.
+In \cite{DKN15}, the \textit{connected subgraph polytope} $\CSP(G)$ of a graph $G$ is studied, where a complete inequality description for the connected subgraph polytope of a tree is provided. \Xn{As we will see in \Cref{proposition connection}, the connected subgraph polytope and the connected blocks polytope coincide if the underlying graph is a tree.
+In \Cref{completefacets}, we provide a complete facet description for the connected blocks polytope, generalizing the aforementioned result in \cite{DKN15}.}\Xr{Furthermore, the connected blocks polytope of a Eulerian cactus graph is unimodular equivalent to its corresponding \textit{Eulerian subgraph polytope} and to its \textit{2-edge-connected subgraph polytope}.}